 Be patient and try again another day.

-Choose a Less Busy Time – For sure, trying to go to the parks on July 11 or July 15 when they open will be very difficult to do because of the large amount of fans that are chomping at the bit to go.
-Also like any normal time visiting Disney World, holidays are going to be busier than non-holidays, and weekends busier than weekdays.
+Choose a Less Busy Time – For sure, like any normal time visiting Disney World, holidays are going to be busier than non-holidays, and weekends busier than weekdays.
+Try going on a weekday when crowds are at their lowest.

 Check out our Walt Disney World Crowd Calendar for more tips on visiting Disney when the crowds are low.